datacarpentry/image-processing/episodes/03-skimage-images.md

 sudoku_gray_background[sudoku_gray_background > 192] = 192
 ```

-Finally, display the original and modified images.
+Finally, display the original and modified images side by side.
 Note that we have to specify `vmin=0` and `vmax=255` as the range of the colorscale because it would otherwise automatically adjust to the new range 0-192.

 ```python
 fig, ax = plt.subplots()